 Morning sickness is a term used to refer to nausea and vomiting that can happen anytime (day or night) during pregnancy.
 It most commonly occurs during the first trimester.
 Symptoms may start as early as 6 weeks and are usually gone by 14 weeks of pregnancy.

-Morning sickness is rarely severe enough to cause harm, although some women do suffer from a condition called hyperemesis gravidarum that may require medical treatment.
+Morning sickness is rarely severe enough to cause harm, although some females do have a condition called hyperemesis gravidarum that may require medical treatment.

 There are a number of home remedies you can try to alleviate your nausea and vomiting during pregnancy.

-While women who have morning sickness have been shown to have a lower rate of miscarriage, there are many women with healthy pregnancies who do not have morning sickness at all.
+While females who have morning sickness have been shown to have a lower rate of miscarriage, there are many females with healthy pregnancies who do not have morning sickness at all.

 If you’re concerned about your nausea (or lack thereof), it is always a good idea to give your doctor a call.
 They are there to keep you and your growing baby as safe and healthy as possible!

 In the meantime, kick up your feet, take a deep breath, and sip some ginger tea.
 The sickness will be over before you know it, and you’ll be closer than ever to meeting your new little one!